 Learn how this leading SEA based IT staffing firm achieved a 55% hit rate (ratio of client selections to number of candidate profiles shared with client) after using Adaface pre-employment assessments.

-Learn how Adaface can help you close more positions for your clients by scheduling a demo.
+Learn how Adaface can help you close more positions for your clients by signing up today.